craigk5n/javacaltools/README.md

 To build the source, you will need to use ant with the provided build.xml file.
 (Ant 1.6 and or later is required.
 Java 1.5 or later is required.)

-To build with ant:
+To build with maven:

-    ant
+    mvn package

 This build process will create the following jar files:

-- dist/lib/k5n-ical-0.4.7.jar
+- target/javacaltools-1.0.0.jar
 - dist/lib/k5n-calendarpanel-0.4.7.jar
 - dist/k5njournal-0.4.7.jar

-# Documentation
-To generate the javadoc-based documentation, use the following command:

-    ant javadoc

 # Overview of Contents